 There will be sessions covering current and forthcoming experiments and LIM measurements, the modeling of the connection to astrophysics and the summary statistics of the line-intensity maps, synergies between different lines and other cosmological and astrophysical probes, and future science cases.

 We are especially interested in contributions from early-career scientists; in addition to contributed talks, there will also be invited talks and extended time for discussions.
 The deadline for the abstract submission is January 8, 2023.
-All talks will be in person, and also streamed for eventual remote participants (the streaming link will be shared closer to the workshop dates); unfortunately, discussion sessions will not be streamed due to logistic complications.
+All talks will be in person, and also streamed for eventual remote participants (using this zoom link); unfortunately, discussion sessions will not be streamed due to logistic complications.

 There is no registration fee for the workshop.